Applying through UCAS

 The application process has two phases – Apply 1 and Apply 2.

-You must use ‘Apply 1’ first (opens 18 October 2016), which allows you to apply to your three preferred training providers in one go.
+You must use ‘Apply 1’ first (from October), which allows you to apply to your three preferred training providers in one go.
 For each option, you can select any combination of route, subject, training provider or age group.

 Bear in mind that each of your preferred choices may open for applications at different times.
 You do have the option to apply for fewer than three courses, but once you’ve submitted your choices, you can only change them once within seven days of submitting your application.